South Carolina Highway 324

 South Carolina Highway 324 (SC 324) is a 13.880 mi state highway in the U.S. state of South Carolina.
 The highway connects York with the Rock Hill area.

 Route description

 SC 324 begins at an intersection with SC 5 Business (SC 5 Bus.) and SC 161 Bus.
 (East Liberty Street) in York, York County.
 It passes Harold C. Johnson Elementary School before leaving the city limits.
 The highway travels in a fairly southeasterly direction.
 It intersects SC 322 (McConnells Highway).
-Farther along, ti crosses over Stony Fork.
+Farther along, it crosses over Stony Fork.
 SC 324 continues traveling through rural areas of the county and crosses some railroad tracks before meeting its eastern terminus, an intersection with SC 72/SC 121 (Saluda Road).